Guarana is a Brazilian plant native to the Amazon basin.

 A study found that people who took a guarana-containing vitamin supplement felt less fatigued while completing several tests, compared to those who took a placebo (12).

 Summary Guarana is rich in caffeine, which can reduce fatigue and improve focus.
-Caffeine blocks the effects of adenosine, a compound that helps the brain relax and feel drowsy.
+Caffeine blocks the effects of adenosine, a compound that makes you feel drowsy and helps your brain relax.

 Research has shown that guarana may improve your ability to learn and remember.